Typeform/embed/docs/configuration.md

 ## Options in plain HTML embed

 To embed via HTML without writing JavaScript code, use `data-tf-widget="<form-id>"` for widget embed.
-You can define options as data attributes with `data-tf-` prefix and dashes in name (eg. `disableAutoFocus` becomes `data-tf-disable-autofocus`).
+You can define options as data attributes with `data-tf-` prefix and dashes in name (eg. `disableAutoFocus` becomes `data-tf-disable-auto-focus`).
 For example:

 ```html
 <div data-tf-popup="<form-id>" data-tf-size="50" data-tf-hide-footer></div>